Sitecore/Discover-JS-SDK-Starter-kit/README.md

 Events are an important part of the Discover platform.
 The JS SDK automatically fires events it can infer when they happen.
 To register other events, you have to verbosely dispatch them.

-Refer to the [JS SDK documentation](https://doc.sitecore.com/discover/en/developers/discover-js-sdk-for-react/events.html) for details on dispatching events.
+Refer to the [JS SDK documentation](https://doc.sitecore.com/discover/en/developers/discover-js-sdk-for-react/index_en.html?contextId=events) for more about dispatching events.

 ### Monitoring example

-Debug event tracking in the CEC.
+An example of monitoring could be debug event tracking in the CEC.
 The following video shows how you can verify the events that the SDK trigger:

+<br><br>

 ![](events.gif)